 Two 'stolbur' strains from Northern Serbia were used: 284/09 originated from tobacco plant collected in Ečka in September 2009, grafted to tobacco seedling and maintained in micropropagation.
-On this sample Dellaporta enrichment [Dellaporta et al., 1983] was used followed by CTAB extraction [Ahrens and Seemüller, 1992].
-Stolbur strain 231/09 originated from parsley plant (Petroselinum sativum) collected in Pančevo in October 2009 was the second one, and for it CTAB extraction and no initial enrichment were used.
-Half a gram of starting material was used for strain 231/09 and less than 3 g for 284/09.
+On this sample, Dellaporta enrichment [Dellaporta et al., 1983] was used followed by CTAB extraction [Ahrens and Seemüller, 1992].
+Strain 231/09 originated from parsley plant (Petroselinum sativum) collected in Pančevo in October 2009 was the second one, and for it CTAB extraction and no initial enrichment were used.
+0.5 g of starting material was used for strain 231/09 and <3 g for 284/09.